5 Reasons You Need To Stop Hoarding Points and Miles

 Share with friends who are paying retail price for their travel!

-Unfortunately, missing travel isn’t the only reason hoarding points and miles is a mistake.
-Let’s look at the top 5 reasons you need to stop hoarding points and miles.
+Unfortunately, missed travel is just the beginning.
+Here are the top 5 reasons you need to stop hoarding and start booking.

 1. Devaluations